 And on Monday, I will take the first day picture again!
 This year, I thought it would be fun to have them hold a sign telling their grade and what they want to be when they grow up!
 So, I made one up, but I won't have the picture of them holding it until Monday.
-However, if you would like to grab it too, to use for your pictures, you can snag it HERE.
+However, if you would like to grab it too, to use for your pictures, you can find it in my Free Resource Library!

 But here is what it looks like!
 You can type in the grade and their answer before printing or you can do what I plan to do which is to print 1 of these and frame it.
 Then using a chalk marker, I will write the responses on the glass and erase in between each child!
 Watch for me to post the pictures on Facebook and Instagram next week!

 The next thing that is new for this year is my kids taking their own lunches.
 The last few years, my little ones really wanted to eat school lunch, so I allowed them to.
 But this year, they were tired of school lunches and want to take their own!
 I'm excited to do some fun things.
 We don't really do sandwiches since most of my kids have celiac disease, so I have been trying to come up with some new, fun ideas.

 Our team member, Amanda, posted on her personal Facebook wall, the cutest prep and I have to share it with you!
 Don't worry, I got her permission first!

 How cute are those?
 I love the star shaped lunch meat!
 And it was her daughter's idea to use the leftover meat (after they cut out the stars) to use in omelets!
 So cool!

 I've already ordered my little plastic cups and I can't wait to put all our lunch options together this weekend.